InvokeAwesome/Aevum/doc/characters/Grace Ahn/character-sketch.md

 There are also historical reasons for both her hypochondria and her
 savior-obsession:
   * When she was about 11, her mother, who was fairly adventurous, took their family hiking in some mountains.
-Her father, who was a cautious — or even a nervous — person, was worried about risks and didn’t want to go, but she insisted.
-Her younger brother ended up in a hiking accident and almost died, although fortunately her mother, who was an EMT, saved his life.
+Her father, who was a cautious — or even nervous — person, was worried about the risks and didn’t want to go, but his wife insisted.
+Her younger brother ended up in a hiking accident and almost died, although fortunately her mother, who was an EMT, saved his life with some timely first-aid.
-  * After that, whenever her mother tried to make any ambitious plans, her father would use that incident as ammunition to shoot them down.
+  * After that, whenever her mother tried to make any ambitious plans for another adventure, her father would use the above incident as ammunition to shoot them down.
 They never really did any trips like it again.
   * Grace was influenced by this in that she admired her mother’s ability to save her brother, but also saw how her father’s fears had been actually realized.